 It’s a bit different than this recipe and includes more vegetables like carrots and peppers.
 For that recipe, CLICK HERE.

 Such a cheesy, delicious dinner idea that everyone will enjoy!!
 This recipe does make a whole pot full, so if you end up with extra, know that the leftovers are just as delicious!
 We hope you enjoy this beef goulash as much as we do. 🙂

 When you need an easy dinner recipe that will please the whole family, try whipping up some old fashioned goulash!
 Everyone loves this hodgepodge of macaroni noodles, ground beef, tomatoes, cheese, and seasonings!
 This easy goulash recipe is the perfect go-to for any night of the week.

 - 2 cans tomato sauce 15 oz cans

 - 2 cans diced tomatoes 15 oz cans

 - 1 TB seasoned salt

-- ANY CHANGES MADE: No onion (of course) We typically use minced garlic and we omitted Paula Deans seasoning.
-We also added one cup of cheese.
+- ANY CHANGES MADE: We did not add any onions to this recipe.
+We typically use minced garlic and also added one cup of cheese.

-- ANY SUGGESTIONS FOR NEXT TIME: Next time, I would love to try egg noodles, for more of a stroganoff feel.
+- ANY SUGGESTIONS FOR NEXT TIME: Next time, I would love to try egg noodles.